fraserdickson36/Spectral-Analysis-PYNQ-Z2-Board/README.md

 5. Visualise the output from the buffer, viewing the spike at the chosen frequency.

 Authors:
-Fraser Dickson
+Fraser Dickson.
-Andrew Clark
+Andrew Clark.
-Sean Heaney
+Sean Heaney.